 Just think that Morricone made the sports halls, the stadiums and the arenas all across the United States…

-We are actually realising the extent of his success and popularity just now, with the numbers and the results from the pre-sales of this tribute album and from the interest it is getting internationally… but we kind of expected this reaction, so chapeau to Maestro Morricone!
+We are actually realising the extent of his success and popularity just now, with the numbers and the results of this tribute album and the interest it is getting internationally… but we kind of expected this reaction, so chapeau to Maestro Morricone!